openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 > always equal to `true`.

 > **NOTE**: This sub-graph match algorithm has a limitation that each start node must have only one input.
 Therefore, it
-> is not possible to specify, for example, [Convolution](../../../ops/convolution/Convolution_1.md) node as input
+> is not possible to specify, for example, the [Convolution](../../../ops/convolution/Convolution_1.md) node as input
 > because it has two inputs: data tensor and tensor with weights.

 For other examples of transformations with points, please refer to the